Sanchit60/Awareness-Drive-on-Manipulative-Marketing/README.md

 ## Data Analysis Report

-For a detailed report on our data analysis, please refer to the (manuscript.pdf).
+For a detailed report on our data analysis, please refer to the [MANUSCRIPT](./MANUSCRIPT.pdf).

 ## Contributing